georgi-m-iliev/LaundryMaster/README.md

 ## Description

-This is a simple but useful web application made with the intention to help my fellow students and me to manage your shared washing machine which we will be using in our dormitory.
+This is a simple but useful web application made with the intention to help my fellow students and me to manage our shared washing machine which we will be using in our dormitory.

 ## Environment